songyingit/Bits_to_Binders/README.md

-# BioML Challenge 2024: Bits to Binders, Human CD20 Targeting Antibody Sequence Design
+# BioML Challenge 2024: Protein Binder Design, De novo Design of Mini Protein Binders Targeting CD20

 This repository presents our work for the BioML Challenge 2024, where the task is to design an 80 amino acid antibody sequence that binds to human CD20, a critical target in immunotherapy.